mrndhlovu/food-explorer-app/README.md

 Bugs and other issues
 ===

 1. The website uses the same image for all recipes which can be improved to having the ability to upload a unique image for each recipe.
 2. One image is also used as a user avatar.
 Can be improved by adding a unique image as the user signs up.
 3. When a user likes a recipe, that is only tracked on the backend but not shown on the website.
 This can be improved by turning a button to a different color when recipe is liked.
-4. Flash messages can be confusing when there is more than one.
-5. Semantic UI responsive grid can have issues when in mobile view.
-The site responds well using the chrome responsive toggle bar but sometimes wont work on a selected mobile view.

 Deployment
 ===